qbalsdon/accessibility_broadcast_dev/README.md

+# Archived: TalkBack for Developers is the replacement for this repo and can be found in [The Android Ally][19].

 # Accessibility Broadcast Dev

 Allow developers and automation testers to interact with Android's Accessibility features using the Android Debug Bridge.